dimitri-justeau/flsgen/README.md

 ### Command-line interface (CLI)

-The most straighforward way to use fslgen it the command-line interface (CLI).
+The most straightforward way to use fslgen is the command-line interface (CLI).
 Once Java is installed on your system, the only thing to do is to download the CLI jar file [here](https://github.com/dimitri-justeau/flsgen/releases/tag/1.0b).
 To test that everything is working properly, from a terminal navigate to the folder where you downloaded the jar file and use the following command:

 ```bash
 java -jar flsgen-1.0-beta-SNAPSHOT.jar